Ghilt/Listen/README.md

 This program stores its result on the stack.
 When a program finishes it prints the value on the stack.

+### Functions

+Functions are the bread and butter of the language.
+You cannot create your own, your programs are a sequence of the predefiend functions.

+Lets examine the following program which only holds regular functions:

+    2-3+4*5a" apples"

+It has three functions and 4 number literals.
+It evaluates from left to right if all functions have the same precedence value.
+The precedence values of the functions above are what you would expect.
+Each function's precedence value is listed in the function list section.

+What happens when evaluating this program is that first the multiplication gets executed and the result is: `2-3+20a" apples"`.
+Which after the subtraction becomes `-1+20a" apples"`.
+After the addition is performed wer are left with the `a` function, which is the string append function.
+So the final result becomes a string `"19 apples"`.

-### Context function
+### Context function and Function context

 Let's leave example-land for a minute and talk about the structure that is imposed by L=tn syntax.
-There are two types of functions, regular ones and ones that produce a context, called context functions.
+The two types of functions, regular ones which just discussed and ones that produce a context, they are called context functions.
 As can be seen in the initial example, a context is like a lambda starting directly after the function.
 The differecne from a lambda is that it is more closely tied to the concept of a list and provides shortcuts like that an index is always fetchable from within a context.

 A L=tn program can be thought of as a string of functions optimised for a flow like `list.map{ it * 2 }.filter{ it < 10}.flatMap{ listOf(0, it)}`.
-The previous is written as `M*2F<10P(0av)t` (TODO check precedence && fix list append function... also maybe context key for function values/index nearer surface).
+The previous is written as `M*2F<10P(0av)t` (TODO check precedence && fix list append function, add some static variables... also maybe context key for function values/index nearer surface).
 To support this with as few characters as possible the paranthesis are scrapped in favor of ending a context when a new context creator is found.

 That was only half the truth (a quarter of it in fact).
 A context can be ended in 4 ways: